-YouTube, the search engine with the most searches (even more than Google) yet a thousand times easier to rank for.
+YouTube, is the search engine with the most searches (even more than Google) yet a thousand times easier to rank for.
 Is it about time you started video marketing to the masses?
 I like to create videos from my article content to create as far wide reach as possible.

-There seems to be this misconception that video marketing is difficult and time consuming.
+There seems to be this misconception that video marketing is difficult and time-consuming.
 In a recent case study, I wrote a series of articles and had the video creation outsourced for under $10 at elance.com.
-Failing that, you could have your videos created automatically at articlevideorobot.com although the quality is somewhat hit and miss.
+Failing that, you could have your videos created automatically at articlevideorobot.com although the quality is somewhat hit-and-miss.

-Personally I like to create my own videos using Camtasia and the PowerPoint plugin (free version available at camstudio.org).
+Personally, I like to create my own videos using Camtasia and the PowerPoint plugin (free version available at camstudio.org).
 You can record your screen from within PowerPoint.
 Simply create a slide for each section you make in your article and freestyle the commentary.
 It’s wise to have a link back to your site within the video and within the description of the video box too.

 When submitting your videos, try a free service called at tubemogul.com to submit your videos to a ton of different video sites – not just YouTube!
-This is another little tip to maximise exposure, and of course backlinks.
+This is another little tip to maximize exposure, and of course backlinks.